 My first reaction was to search for those two persons whom I had encountered.
 Believe it or not, they were nowhere to be found.

-Reading the sign boards, I reached the inquiry section to enquire about the Jaipur passenger.
+Reading the sign boards, I reached the inquiry section to inquire about the Jaipur passenger.
 If you don’t know what a passenger train is, let me help.
 These are snail-paced trains which stop at every village en-route which you have no idea exist on the map of this earth.
 If it takes you 1 hour to reach from ‘A’ to ‘B’, a passenger would take 3 hours to reach the same.

 “At what time will the next train to Jaipur come?“I enquired.